UVLabs/wcdpue-lite/readme.txt

 Author:            Uriahs Victor
 Requires at least: 4.1
 Tested up to:      4.6.1
-Stable tag:        1.1.3
+Stable tag:        1.1.4
-Version:           1.1.3
+Version:           1.1.4
 License:           GPLv2 of later

 == Description ==

-A simple plugin used to send emails to customers who bought a downloadable product, letting them know that there's been an update to their download.
+This plugin can be used to send emails to customers who bought a downloadable product, letting them know that there's been an update to their download.
 Never let customers guess if an edition of the e-book they bought has been updated.
 No more need to manually email customers about downloadable product updates or creating a new product.

+Check out the Pro Version! http://bit.ly/wcdpue-pro

 == Installation ==